blugnu/unilog/README.md

 # unilog

-> noun: def. a uni[_fied_] log[_ger_]
+> noun: def. a unified/universal logger

-A package that provides an adaptable logger implementation to be used by other re-usable modules that wish to emit logs using a logger supplied by the consuming project, ensuring consistent log output from both the application and pacakges in any modules (that support `unilog`).
+A package that provides an adaptable logger implementation to be used by other re-usable modules that wish to emit logs using a logger supplied by the consuming project, ensuring consistent log output from both the application and packages in any modules (that support `unilog`).

 A module that supports logging via a `unilog.Logger` may also register enrichment functions to automatically add enrichment from context at the time of emitting any log entry.
 Applications may also register their own enrichment functions and/or explicitly add enrichment to individual log entries.

-## go-errorcontext support
+## blugnu/errorcontext support

-`unilog` supports [go-errorcontext](https://github.com/blugnu/go-errorcontext) when logging messages using any of these functions:
+`unilog` supports [blugnu/errorcontext](https://github.com/blugnu/errorcontext) when logging messages using any of these functions:

 * `Error()`
 * `Errorf()`